Spiders

 - Information about Spider Bites from the Mayo Clinic

-Photos of Many Different kinds of Spiders that are found in Maine:
+Photos of Many Different Kinds of Spiders Found in Maine:

 - American Nursery Web Spider (Pisaurina mira) (Wiscasset, ME; 6/5/2024) (Photo courtesy of K. Draper)